basilesimon/bsfr/content/weeknotes/weeknotes-43.md

 ---
 date: "2021-07-23T00:00:00Z"
-published: false
+draft: true
-title: 'Back to Germany - weeknotes #43'
+title: "Back to Germany - weeknotes #43"
 ---

 Wow, this feels like the beginning of the week was a really long time away.
 We're now back in Berlin and getting in the groove again.
 We've got daycare, I've got my work setup and my bikes.